melikaafrakhteh/learning/softskills.md

 ware developer, you have to learn to deal effectively with people (even if writing code is the part of your job you enjoy the most).

+If you think your job is to write code, you had better think again.
+Your job as a software developer, and in just about any profession, is to deal with people.

+#### Learning how to deal with people

+**Everyone wants to feel important:**

+It’s one of the deepest and most desperate desires of the human race and the primary motivation for most great achievements in society and life.

+You can never win a person’s heart if you do not leave their pride intact.

+**Never criticize:**

+Time and time again, studies have shown that rewarding a positive behavior is much more effective than punishing a negative behavior.
+If you’re in a position of leadership or management, this is an especially important principle to observe.You have to learn to bite your tongue and only speak words of encouragement if you want to inspire people to perform their best or you want to effect change.

+**Think about what the other person wants:**

+The key to successfully dealing with people is to stop thinking in terms of you and what you want and start thinking in terms of what is impor- tant to the other person and what she wants.

+**Avoiding arguments:**

+As software developers, we sometimes tend to think that all people think about things from a logical perspective.
+It’s easy to fall into the trap of falsely believing that solid reasoning is enough to compel another person to accept your way of thinking.
+The truth of the matter is that even though we like to pride ourselves on our intellectual prowess, we’re all very emotional creatures.

+I have come to the conclusion that there is only one way under high heaven to get the best of an argument—and that is to avoid it.
+Avoid it as you would avoid rattlesnakes and earthquakes.
+Dale Carnegie, How to Win Friends and Influence People

+**Landmine: Dealing with “poisonous” people** Sometimes, you’ll find that there are people who you just can’t get along with no mat- ter what.
+Some people are just looking for opportunities to bring others down and generally have a negative view of everything in life.
+I call these kinds of people caus- tic, and you would do well to avoid them.
+If you recognize someone as being caustic, don’t try to change them, and don’t try to deal with them; just stay out of their way and limit your interactions as much as possible.
+You can recognize the signs of a caustic person by the trail of destruction they leave behind them.
+Some people seem to always be involved in some kind of drama and have bad things happen to them.
+They often try to play themselves off as the victim.
+If you recognize this pattern, run—run away as fast as you can.
+But what can you do if this kind of person is your boss or a coworker you have to interact with?
+Not much.
+You might either have to suck it up or you might have to look into moving to a new department or even a new job.
+Whatever you do, don’t get sucked into their trap.
+If you have to interact with them, do it in a minimal, nonemo- tionally invested way.

+### Hacking the interview

+#### The quickest way to “pass” an interview